Opinion | Zillow sent its algorithm to take on the housing market. The housing market won.

 Now, the company is cutting its losses and closing “Zillow Offers,” launched in 2018, which made all-cash deals for houses and then fixed them up to sell.
 Schadenfreude aside, that’s a shame.
 Zillow, and its fellow competitors in the “iBuying” business — including Opendoor, Offerpad and Redfin — brought speed and efficiency to a slow and capricious housing market.
 That market is now one competitor down, with lingering questions about whether anyone will ever rationalize it.

-Though some people have described iBuying as “house flipping,” what Zillow et al. have been doing bears little resemblance to the theatrical gut-rehabs you may have seen on HGTV.
+Though some people have described iBuying as “house flipping,” what Zillow, etc. have been doing bears little resemblance to the theatrical gut-rehabs you may have seen on HGTV.
 Generally, their automated, data-driven approach is more common in easy-to-price newer homes in homogeneous developments.
 They then woo sellers with convenience and speed.

 Putting a home on the market generally means making repairs, decluttering and staging for maximum effect, then clearing out for every showing.
 Even when you find a buyer, they often probably need to sell their own home before they can close.
 You become one link in a chain of transactions, any one of which can fail and tank your deal.
 Closing can take months.

 An iBuyer can close in a matter of days.
 Got a new job in Oregon but own your home in North Carolina?
 You can be on your way with a few mouse clicks.
-This has “huge social value,” says Tomasz Piskorski, a Columbia Business School professor who co-authored a major research paper on iBuying.
+This has “huge social value,” says Tomasz Piskorski, a Columbia Business School professor who co-wrote a major research paper on iBuying.
 “There’s tremendous need for intermediation in this market.”
 It’s not just good for the buyers.
 Workers who can sell their homes easily can move to more productive jobs.

 In return for providing that value, Piskorski’s data shows that iBuyers have been making a roughly 5 percent gross profit on each transaction — buying at a discount for speed, then selling a little above market.
 They’re still unprofitable once you factor in overhead.
 But the numbers were headed in the right direction.